 Midazolam has hypnotic and sedative effects characterised by a rapid onset and short duration.
 It also exerts anxiolytic, anticonvulsant and muscle-relaxant effects.
 Midazolam impairs psychomotor function after single and/or multiple doses but causes minimal haemodynamic changes.

-After intramuscular or intravenous administration, anterograde amnesia of short duration occurs; (the patient does not remember events occurring at the time of the substance's maximal activity).
+After i.m. or i.v. administration anterograde amnesia of short duration occurs (the patient does not remember events that occurred during the maximal activity of the compound).

 5.2 Pharmacokinetic properties

 Absorption